Installing Dojo

 :

-# Install dojoup
+# Install the asdf plugins

 This will install all necessary dependencies and tools.
 Skip to Verification to test your installation.